-Unaccompanied test drives are likely to be subject to specific insurance conditions, so speak to your dealer about what measures they have in place and what the insurance conditions are.
+Unaccompanied test drives are likely to be subject to specific insurance conditions, so speak to your dealer about what measures they have in place and what these insurance conditions are.

-Those dealerships that are offering unaccompanied test drives have extra cleaning measures in place too, so all test cars will be disinfected before being loaned out for drives.
+Dealerships that are offering unaccompanied test drives will have extra cleaning measures in place too, so all test cars will be disinfected before being loaned out for drives.

 However, many customers are choosing to buy a new car without ever testing driving it.
 If that sounds like you, here are our recommendations.

 Mat Watson really gets under the skin of a car to show what’s good, what’s not so good, and offers his opinion on whether you should avoid it, consider it, shortlist it or go ahead and buy it.
 Just find the car review you’re interested in to watch the video.